Bidarkote05/Calculator/README.md

 ## Acknowledgements

-Special thanks to [Shikant sir] for providing guidance and support throughout the development of this project.
+Special thanks to [Shrikant sir] for providing guidance and support throughout the development of this project.